b3da-cz/gallery/README.md

 * clone this repo, run `composer install` in project dir

-* set db and directory info in `app/config/parameters.yml` (in case you didn't at the end of composer install...)
+* set db and directory info in `app/config/parameters.yml` (in case you didn't at the end of composer install) as well as some gallery options - see commented `parameters.yml.dist` for details

 * create db by running `bin/console d:d:c`